Alipsa/xmlr/README.md

 # xmlr
 XML dom package for R similar to jdom (www.jdom.org) implemented using Reference Classes

-Although a lo of the api is similar to that of jdom in one important regard it is very different: the handling of namespaces.
+Although a lot of the api is similar to that of jdom in one important regard it is very different: the handling of namespaces.
 Whereas in jdom namespaces are a special class that exists as a specific object attribute, xmlr takes a "simpler" approach in the sense that namespace declarations are just another element attribute and name space prefixes are part of the element name.
 This might change in the future but for now this is how it is done.